- What to expect if your financed car is totaled with full coverage

 - Frequently asked questions

-What happens if you total a financed car with full coverage insurance?
+What to expect if your financed car is totaled with full coverage

 If you total a financed car, what happens next depends partially on who is at fault for the accident.
 Here’s a look at what happens when a car is totaled: